On Erlang ODE approximations of differential equations with distributed time delays: Algorithm

 \subsection{Implementation}

-We implement the evaluation of the objective function in the NLP~\eqref{eq:algo:nlp} and its first- and second-order derivatives in C, and we use \matlab{}'s \texttt{MEX} interface to call the C routines from \matlab{}.
-Furthermore, we use \matlab{}'s \fmincon{} to approximate the solution to the NLP, and we provide analytical first- and second-order derivatives.
-We exploit that $\alpha_m(t) = (at/m) \alpha_{m-1}(t)$ for $m = 1, \ldots, M$ where $\alpha_0(t) = a e^{-at}$ is less prone to rounding errors than a straightforward evaluation of the expression~\eqref{eq:erlang:pdf} in the definition, and we use either double or long double precision when evaluating the Erlang kernels, the Erlang mixture kernels, and their derivatives.
-We simulate the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE} using either \matlab{}'s \odeff{} or \odeofs, and depending on the order of the Erlang mixture kernel, we implement the matrices $A$, $B$, and $C$ as either dense or sparse.
-Furthermore, we provide the analytical Jacobian of the right-hand side function of the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE} to the simulator.
+We exploit that \chg{the recursion} $\chg{\ell}_m(t) = (at/m) \chg{\ell}_{m-1}(t)$ for $m = 1, \ldots, M$ where $\chg{\ell}_0(t) = a e^{-at}$ is less prone to rounding errors than a straightforward evaluation of the expression~\eqref{eq:erlang:pdf} in the definition.
+We simulate the \chgthree{Erlang ODE approximation}~\eqref{eq:lct:approximate:system:ODE} using either \matlab{}'s \odeff{} or \odeofs, and depending on the order\chgthree{s} of the Erlang mixture \chgthree{approximations}, we implement the matrices $A$, $B$, and $C$ as either dense or sparse.
+Furthermore, we provide the analytical Jacobian of the right-hand side function of the \chgthree{Erlang ODE approximation}~\eqref{eq:lct:approximate:system:ODE} to the simulator.
 We implement the numerical method for non-stiff DDEs described in Appendix~\ref{sec:numerical:simulation:non:stiff} in both \matlab{} and C (with a \texttt{MEX} interface).
 The numerical method from Appendix~\ref{sec:numerical:simulation:stiff} is implemented in \matlab{}, we use \fsolve{} to solve the residual equations, and we provide the analytical Jacobian.
 In all three implementations, the right-hand side function, $f$, the delay function, $h$, and the kernel, $\alpha$, are evaluated in \matlab{}.
 Finally, in Section~\ref{sec:ex}, we carry out parallel simulations and kernel approximations using a high-performance computing cluster~\cite{DTU:DCC:Resource}.